bobbysciacchitano/react-from-scratch/README.md

 In later tutorials we'll learn about how you can import other assets like CSS and what's actually happening under the hood.

-#### Does the DOM element id have to be root?
+#### Does the DOM element id have to be called root?

-Nope, the DOM element can be whatever you want to call it.
+Nope, the DOM element id can be whatever you want to call it.
 In this case, you can change it in the `index.html` file.
-Just make sure you update this file otherwise everything will blow up into 1,000 glittery pieces (ok not really but how cool would that be?).
+Just make sure you update this `render` otherwise everything will blow up into 1,000 glittery pieces (not really but how cool would that be?).

 #### Why is there HTML in my Javascript?